korolainenriikka/mlflow_on_openstack_automated/README.md

 ## Run the project

-* Clone this project on the control node
+* Clone this project on the control host

-* Modify the `vars` file to contain your control node's floating IP address
+* Modify the `vars` file to contain your control host's floating IP address

 * Create a virtual machine with `ansible-playbook create_vm.yml`

 * Install requirements with `ansible-playbook setup_env.yml -i inventory.txt`

-* Run the mnist project with `ansible-playbook run_mlproject.yml -i inventory.txt`
+* Run the mnist project with `ansible-playbook run_mlproject.yml -i inventory.txt`.
+All logs made by mlflow are stored in a zip file to the home directory of the control host.

 * Destroy the virtual machine and its environment after the run with `ansible-playbook cleanup.yml`